text-machine-lab/blog/_drafts/generative_models.md

 ## What do we mean by generative modeling?

 If we wish to classify whether that picture on your phone is a cat or a dog, we ask the question: which outcome is the most probable?
-The straightforward way to go about this is to estimate the probability of both outcomes, [this is a cat \| this is a dog] and select the option with the highest probability.
+The straightforward way to go about this is to estimate the probability of both outcomes, [this is a cat \vert  this is a dog] and select the option with the highest probability.
 This is what we refer to as classification, or a discriminative model.
 We only care about the most probable outcome.

 In contrast, generative modeling wishes to sample different outcomes from the distribution.
 This is not so useful for dogs and cats, as generating random cat and dog labels according to their distribution is not useful or interesting when you look at your photo.
 There are clear right and wrong answers.
 But if we want to generate beautiful paintings, we don’t care about the “most probable” painting.
 We want a beautiful painting.
 This is the task: for a dataset of individual paintings x, we want to infer the distribution of all paintings p(x) and then generate new paintings from that distribution.